 Diving without an aqualung is often referred to as ‘skin diving’ or ‘snorkeling’.
 Both can use a mask, snorkel, and fins, but free diving will always involve a breath-hold, no matter how deep you go.
 Humans first started free diving through necessity, for food, trade-able items or items lost overboard, however in more recent times, free diving has evolved into a recreational pastime, a way to take photos, catch food, and as a sport.

 Competitive free diving has different disciplines to reflect the various ways that you can be in the water and hold your breath.
 This came with the emergence of competitions involving teams, countries, and many individuals.
 Back in the early part of this century, there was a distinction between records done in salt and freshwater, although this has since been stopped.

 In individual and team world championships, each diver will perform a constant weight dive with fins, a dynamic swim with fins, and a static breath hold with points awarded for each discipline to arrive at a final combined score.
 Free immersion, constant weight no-fins, and dynamic no-fins can also be a competition discipline; they are usually stand-alone events.

 How free divers hold their breath

-The current men’s world record holder is Stephane Mifsud of France with a time of 11 minutes and 35 seconds and the womens’ world record is held by Natalia Molchanova of Russia with a static breath hold of just over nine minutes.
+The current men’s world record holder is free diver Stephane Mifsud of France with a time of 11 minutes and 35 seconds and the womens’ world record is held by Natalia Molchanova of Russia with a static breath hold of just over nine minutes.